How to Make a Bench from a Headboard and Footboard

 *Do not use this topcoat over light colors as yellowing may occur.

+Who doesn’t love these little upcycled benches made out of old vintage beds?
 I absolutely love that we were able to bring this old bed back to life and give it a new purpose!
+Check out our post on red painted furniture ideas if you want another furniture makeover using red paint like this one.

 full side view of headboard and footboard bench painted rustic red